ian-ruiz21/CatChatter/README.md

 ![All Cats Page](/public/assets/CatChatterLandingPage.png)

-*Here I have included a screenshot of the page where users can view all cats in the system.*
+*Here I have included a screenshot of the application's landing page.*

 ---